 We are reminded that in 1910 the Carnegie Foundation for the study of teaching commissioned a study of American medical education.
-The result of that study was the now-famous Flexner report which revolutionized American medical education.
+The result of that study was the now-famous Flexner report which revolutionized the training of physicians in this country.
 As a result of the Flexner report, the Rockefeller Foundation invested fifty million dollars and convinced other sources to invest an additional five hundred million.